malaikannan/IndicNLPUniqueWords/README.md

 # IndicNLPParser
 Indic NLP Unique Words

 Program is meant to get unique list of words and the frequency in which it has occurred in Wikipedia.
+There is a bloom filter implementation to return a flag whether the word is valid in a language or not.
+Current implementation has bloom filter for Tamil, Telugu, Malayalam and Bengali.

 1. For Tamil get the latest dump from  http://dumps.wikimedia.org/tawiki/latest/ .
 Telugu will be like  http://dumps.wikimedia.org/tewiki/latest/
 2. File to be downloaded is tawiki-latest-pages-articles.xml.bz2